El Al Brief History

 Change in Control:

 On 16 September 2020, In cooperation with the Israeli Government, EL AL carried out on the Tel Aviv Stock Exchange a $150 million public offering of additional shares of the airline’s capital stock.
-The company Kanfei Nesharim (‘Wings of Eagles’) Aviation of Israeli citizen Eli Rozenberg, son of US-based businessman Kenny Rozenberg, purchased a little over $100 million of EL AL shares in the offering, thereby acquiring 43% ownership of EL AL, enough to control the airline, and received final approval of the Government.
+The company Kanfei Nesharim (‘Wings of Eagles’) Aviation of Israeli citizen Eli Rozenberg, son of US-based businessman Kenny Rozenberg, purchased over $100 million of EL AL shares in the offering, thereby acquiring 43% ownership of EL AL, enough to control the airline, and received final approval of the Government.
 The State of Israel purchased $33 million of shares for a 14% interest.

-With the additional funds acquired through its September 2020 public offering of additional shares of stock, EL AL resumed scheduled flights in October 2020 to several of its core destinations in the U.S. and Europe.
+The funds from these financings enabled EL AL to resume scheduled flights in October 2020 to several of its core destinations in the U.S. and Europe.
 However, the Covid-19 health situation in Israel grew worse, and new travel restrictions and nationwide lockdowns were imposed.
 Tel Aviv’s Ben-Gurion Airport actually shut down completely to passenger flights between 26 January and 6 March 2021.
-The virus situation in Israel improved in Spring 2021 and, even though various travel restrictions remained, demand for flights increased and EL AL started gradually resuming passenger flights.
-EL AL’s management also started to implement its efficiency plan aimed at returning the airline to stability and profitability, consistent with maintaining customer service and strong security.
+Finally, following improvement in the virus situation in Israel in Spring 2021, EL AL started gradually resuming passenger flights and implementing its efficiency plan aimed at returning the airline to stability and profitability, consistent with maintaining customer service and strong security.
+EL AL’s operations and financial results then steadily improved.
+It returned to profitability In the last quarter of 2022, and it has remained profitable since then.

 For a detailed illustrated history of EL AL, see the updated edition of the book authored by Marvin G. Goldman, ‘EL AL: Israel’s Flying Star’, on this website.

-Copyright 2011-2023, Marvin G. Goldman
+Copyright 2011-2024, Marvin G. Goldman